Cigarette Cockroach Crawling With Purpose Had No Clue It Was Destined for Viral Fame

 Already the video has amassed nearly a thousand likes.

 Posted by Twitter user Tom Kretchmar, the jokes and hot takes were swift.
+He took it at the 53rd and 5th Avenue subway stop in the stairwell.

 “Tired: pizza rat